Get

 You can lend a hand using pet wipes and brushing their coat.
 Sometimes this isn’t enough, however, and professional help should be sought.

 Another cause of poor coat health in older cats includes malnutrition, either from poor absorption of nutrients, or poor quality foods.
-Again, speak to your veterinarian if you have a concern this may be the case.
+Again, speak to a veterinarian if you have a concern this may be the case, as they can advise you on the proper diet for your cat.

 3. Arthritis